Pragith/pragith/pragith-net/app/content/blog/2021/2021-09-18-notebook-to-pipeline-mlops.md

 We effectively automated the "Engineering" part of the handoff.
 The scientist stays in Python, the infrastructure handles the containerization.

 It is not perfect, but it reduced the "productionization" time from 3 weeks to 3 days.

+## What I Enforce Now

+Every model has to pass through the same pipeline template.
+If it cannot run in CI, it cannot run in production.
+This sounds strict, but it prevents the most common failure modes.

+I also push for smaller, reusable components.
+A single 1,000-line notebook is not a pipeline, it is a liability.
+The more you can split into discrete steps, the easier it is to debug and iterate.